-We care deeply about the needs and experiences of people with serious diseases and aim to champion the patient and caregiver voice in everything we do.
+We care deeply about the needs and experiences of people with serious diseases and aim to champion the patient, caregiver, and community voice in everything we do.

 To make the greatest impact, we are committed to listening and learning from patients, caregivers, and patient advocacy groups, and integrating their perspectives and insights into our decision-making.

-Our goal is to be representative of the communities we serve, and to develop clinical trials, therapies, and resources that consider the unique needs of patients.
-We value our collaborations with patient organizations and the patients and caregivers they serve, and are committed to an authentic, continuous, and transparent dialogue.
+Our goal is to be inclusive and representative of the communities we serve, and to develop clinical trials, therapies, and resources that consider the unique needs of patients.
+We value our collaborations with patient organizations and the patients and caregivers they represent, and are committed to an authentic, continuous, and transparent dialogue.

 Learn more about our ongoing clinical trials and early access program below.